microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 ## Learning Objectives for Challenge-02
 By the end of this challenge you will be able to

-+ Convert HL7v2 and C-CDA data into FHIR
++ convert HL7v2 and C-CDA data into FHIR
-+ Specify API request parameters for converting data into FHIR
++ specify API request parameters for converting data into FHIR
-+ Prepare/clean data for conversion into FHIR
++ prepare/clean data for conversion into FHIR
-+ Make API calls using the `$convert-data` operation
++ make API calls using the `$convert-data` operation

 ## Prerequisites